πŸ‡¨πŸ‡¦

 What is the debt avalanche method?

-The debt avalanche method puts extra payments toward the highest-interest debt first while continuing minimum payments on all other debts.
+The debt avalanche method puts extra payments toward the highest-interest card first while continuing minimum payments on the rest.
 It usually saves the most interest.

 What is the debt snowball method?

-The debt snowball method puts extra payments toward the smallest balance first while continuing minimum payments on all other debts.
-It can build momentum with faster wins.
+The debt snowball method puts extra payments toward the smallest balance first while continuing minimum payments on the rest.
+It can build motivation through faster wins.